What is PTSD?

 - Increase a sense of depression

-People with PTSD who lean on addictive drugs may develop signs of addiction without even realizing that their use of drugs is problematic.
-Addictions can take hold quite suddenly, especially with heavy use, and when they’re in place, therapy is the best way to combat them.
+People with PTSD who lean on addictive drugs may develop signs of addiction without even realizing their drug use is problematic.
+Addictions can develop quickly, especially with heavy use, and therapy is the best way to combat them.

-People with addictions as well as PTSD might benefit from talk therapy as well, as they’ll be provided with the opportunity to learn more about how addictions work and how mental stress can lead to an increase in substance abuse.
+Talk therapy provides the opportunity to learn more about how addictions work and how mental stress can lead to an increase in substance abuse.
+Those who have co-occurring issues such as PTSD and drug dependence can learn alternate techniques to deal with stress and symptomatic behaviors.

 Eye Movement Desensitization and Reprocessing (EMDR)